Nonzeq/REACT_DJANGO/README.md

 6. docker-compose up -d
 7. http://localhost:3000/

-docker stop $(docker ps -a -q)  - for stop all cotainers
+docker stop $(docker ps -a -q)  : for stop all cotainers docker rm $(docker ps -a -f status=exited -q) : for delete all containers with status exist

+docker system prune -a : for delete all images